biouno/biouno.github.io/jenkins-plugins.md

 			<th colspan="2" style="background-color: #EEEEEE">UI</th>
 		</tr>
 		<tr>
-			<td><a href="https://github.com/biouno/uno-choice-plugin" title="Uno-Choice Plug-in">Uno-Choice Plug-in</a></td>
+			<td><a href="https://github.com/jenkinsci/active-choices-plugin" title="Active Choices Plugin">Active Choices Plugin</a></td>
-			<td>A proposal for a new Jenkins UI plugin for selecting one or multiple parameters.
-Attempting to fill the gaps left by current plugin options.</td>
+			<td>A Jenkins UI plugin for selecting one or multiple options for a job parameter.
+The UI control can be rendered in a variety of ways including dynamic HTML</td>
 		</tr>
 		<tr>
 			<td><a href="https://wiki.jenkins-ci.org/display/JENKINS/Image+Gallery+Plugin" title="Image Gallery  Plug-in">Image Gallery Plug-in</a></td>